shuozhixu/LAMMPSatUCSB/README.md

 As usual, feel free to use any software to plot the curve.
 Here is [a selected list](https://en.wikipedia.org/wiki/List_of_information_graphics_software).
 I recommend Gnuplot.
 There are many tutorials on Gnuplot, e.g., [this one](https://www.usm.uni-muenchen.de/CAST/talks/gnuplot.pdf).

-Now, go back to the file `lmp.in` and read it.
+Now, go back to the file `lmp_gsfe.in` and read it.
 Look up the meaning of each LAMMPS command on [this page](https://lammps.sandia.gov/doc/Commands_all.html).

 # OVITO

-In the directory, `ucsb-intern-test`, you will find a lot of dump files, which contain information of atomic positions.
+In the directory, `ucsb-intern-gsfe`, you will find a lot of dump files, which contain information of atomic positions.
 To visualize these files, download them, via Filezilla, to your local computer.
 Then install [OVITO](http://www.ovito.org/) on your computer.
 Read [this page](http://www.ovito.org/docs/current/) to learn how to use it.

+# Another LAMMPS example

+First, on your own computer, download these four files to a local directory `peierls` from this github repository.
+They are

+- `lmp_peierls.batch`, which is for job submission
+- `lmp_peierls.data`, which is the LAMMPS data file
+- `lmp_peierls.in`, which is the LAMMPS input file
+- `MoNbTi_A_atom.eam.alloy`, which is an interatomic potential file developed by [Wu-Rong Jian](https://github.com/wrj2018/Intermetallics_2020)

+Then on Pod, create a new directory in your `$HOME`.
+Say the directory is named `ucsb-intern-peierls`.
+The command is

+`mkdir ucsb-intern-peierls`

+Then upload, via Filezilla, the four files from your local computer to `ucsb-intern-peierls` on Pod.

+Then, in your terminal emulator, type

+`cd ucsb-intern-peierls`

+then hit Return.
+Then submit the job by typing

+`sbatch lmp_peierls.batch`

+then hit Return.

+After the job is finished, you will find a new file called `strain-stress`.
+The first and second columns of this file, respectively, are the _yz_ components of the strain tensor and stress tensor of the system.